Unit conversion table: Table. Unit conversion table: Alcohols.

 4. Supportive care:

-1) Protect the intoxicated person from aspiration of vomitus by placing him or her in the safe position (see Figure 6 in Cardiac Arrest) or intubating and assisting ventilation if needed.
+1) Protect the intoxicated person from aspiration of vomitus by placing him or her in the safe position (see Figure.
+Placing an unconscious patient in…) or intubating and assisting ventilation if needed.

 2) Support basic vital functions and correct metabolic disturbances.